jontreynes/powershell-azfunc-app/README.md

 1. create PR

 ## Manual
-As the Create PR from the Workflow Continuous Deployment on Dev is not automated, the manual workflow will be as follows
+As the Create PR from the Workflow Continuous Deployment on Dev is not automated, the manual workflow will be as follows:
 1. Once CI and CD have ran on dev for the commit hash you'd like to move to stage, create a PR
 1. In the pr, update buildRef.json.
-You can replace buildRef.json by downloading the pipeline artifact from the CI Build Artifact named ref-build-package
+You can replace buildRef.json by downloading the [pipeline artifact](https://github.com/jontreynes/powershell-azfunc-app/actions?query=workflow%3A%22Continuous+Integration%22) from the CI Build Artifact named ref-build-package

 # Note:
 If you need to roll back to a previous build artifact, you may do that by updating the buildRef.json